The Order-to-Cash Cycle

 Credit approval professionals will work hand in hand with sales to set the payment terms of the customer’s potential order.
 Payment terms include when payment is due, any discounts available for paying early as well as any penalties that will be incurred if payment is late.

-The credit professional is responsible for enabling maximum sales volumes at their company while minimizing risk.
+The credit management professional is responsible for enabling maximum sales volumes at their company while minimizing risk.
 It is a difficult and high-stakes discipline.
 Consequences for extending credit to customers who can’t or won’t pay on time include cash flow problems, increased DSO and even losses.

 Step 3: Order fulfillment